-Pediatricians May Soon Write Prescriptions For "Play" Because Kids Need To Be Kids
+Pediatricians May Soon Be Writing Prescriptions For Your Kids To 'Play'

 As a kid, I loved playing outdoors.
 You'd often find me riding my bike down the concrete hills of my South Brooklyn neighborhood.
 Or rollerblading around the block until I became tired or inevitably twisted my ankle.
 And at least three times a week, I was in the local park with my friends, playing handball.
 Now that I'm a mom, I try to let my son have as much unstructured play as possible.
 Unfortunately, though, the number of kids enjoying time on the playground has decrease so much so that pediatricians may soon write prescriptions for "play."
 Because, let's be honest, society is too obsessed with milestones and success that kids are not allowed to just be kids.

 A new clinical report from the American Academy of Pediatricians has recommended that doctors begin prescribing play to children during check-ups in order to help boost their growth and development, according to The Los Angeles Times.
 In particular, the AAP wrote in its paper that kids today are faced with increasing academic demands, overwhelmed by technology, and juggling schedules packed with extracurricular activities that they don't have any time for play.
 But play, the AAP stated, is essential to building social, communication, and cognitive skills, and releasing toxic stress, The Los Angeles Times reported.

 “This may seem old-fashioned, but there are skills to be learned when kids aren’t told what to do,” Dr. Michael Yogman, a Harvard Medical School pediatrician who led the report's drafting, told The Los Angeles Times.
 He continued: